dhershman1/BD-lunch-n-learn/vuex/README.md

   - I've never been a real fan of the way Vuex handles mutations it can be handled in more of a proper manner
 - Very easy to fall into the void of over modularizing things
 - Improper use of the store is very very easy with no safe guards
-- If done in correctly it might take away your ability to properly use the `v-model` capabilities of Vue
+- If done incorrectly it might take away your ability to properly use the `v-model` capabilities of Vue

 ## Store